ropensci/textworkshop17/demos/koreanDemo/README.md

 Korean Language Demo by Heewon
 ==============================

--   The New Year's Day Speech is an important document to understand their plans and changes in goals.
-By comparing these documents with the previous year, you can see the route changes.
+-   The North Korea New Year's Day Speech is an important document to understand their plans and changes in goals.
+By comparing these documents with the previous year, we can see the route changes.
 -   I will show simple example of `Hangul(Korean)` processing using 2017 North Korea new year speech with [KoNLP](https://CRAN.R-project.org/package=KoNLP).
 -   `KoNLP`
     -   POS Tagger and Morphological Analyzer for Korean text based research.
 It provides tools for corpus linguistics research such as Keystroke converter, Hangul automata, Concordance, and Mutual Information.
 It also provides a convenient interface for users to apply, edit and add morphological dictionary selectively.